[[(1) A private limited company may purchase its own shares out of capital in accordance with Chapter 5.

 (b) the nominal value of 5% of its fully paid share capital as at the beginning of the financial year.]

-(1A) If the share capital of the company is not denominated in sterling, the value in sterling of
+(1A) If the share capital of the company is not denominated in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.